 Springs are one of the most important parts of a garage door, and replacing broken springs cannot be done by everyone.
 DIY repairs can mean safety problems or poorly installed springs.
 Also, if your door comes with two springs, replace both at the same time.
 Even if the other spring is still okay, the differences between the two could affect the balance of the door and the performance of the newer spring.

-If you park outside or in parking lots, avoiding having the garage door clicker in plain view!
+If you ever park outside or in public parking lots, avoiding having your garage door clicker in plain view!
 People have broken into cars for much less.
-It's best to keep it hidden or even better carry it with you.
-At home, it's best to keep it in the main house.
+It's best to keep it hidden or better carry it with you.

 Garage doors are likely to make a lot of noise if they have not been lubricated for a long time.
-Our technicians in Oakland instruct homeowners to use a light Lithium or silicone spray to lubricate hinges, rollers, ball bearings and top of the chain rail.
-Door tracks and springs need not be lubricated.
+Our technicians recommend a light lithium or silicone spray to lubricate the springs, hinges, rollers, ball bearings and top of the chain rail (if you're using a chain drive system).

-To prepare your garage door for harsh winter conditions, it is highly advised to clean the door’s exterior with the use of a mixture containing a mild detergent and water.
-Use the mixture all over the door and thoroughly rinse it.
-Afterwards, apply car wax for added protection against rain and rust.
+To prepare your garage door for harsh winter conditions, it's a good idea to clean the door’s exterior with a mixture of mild detergent and water.
+Use the mixture over the door and thoroughly rinse it.
+Afterward, whatever the material of door you have, apply a new layer of weather-resistant finish and check that the seals are all intact.

 During the winter the garage door might be trapped behind a small mountain of snow.
 This way, you won't be able to move in or out and during extremely cold days, the snow will freeze and won't allow you to open the door at all.
 Shovel the snow and activate the garage door opener.